Haletran/42_CPP/CPP04/README.md

 An ```interface``` is using abstract classes which contains pure virtual functions.
-So the class that inherit from the interface, needs to implement those functions.
+So the class that inherit from the interface, needs to implement those functions. because if you don't the class is considered abstract.
 <br>
-But the interface does not implement those functions.
+The interface does not implement his functions.
 <br>

 <ins>For example :</ins>